Daniel-KM/UpgradeToOmekaS/README.md

 * *IMPORTANT*: backup your database and your files manually and check them
 * Optional: create manually the database if you want a separate one, else, the database will be shared with the one of Omeka Classic.
+This is not a problem, but currently, Omeka S doesn't manage prefixes.
+Fortunately, there was one by default in Omeka 2 ("omeka_").
+Furthermore, Omeka 2 creates tables with plural names (like "users") and Omeka S with singular names ("user"), so even if the prefix was removed during install, there will be no issue.
+Anyway, it's recommended to create a separate database.
 * Checks
   * rights to write in the specified directory
   * version and config of Omeka